- The Washington Times - Tuesday, December 30, 2025

 Advertisement

-“I suspect what’s going to happen is, the Space Force … as they prioritize those critical capabilities they need, they could make some concessions based on how they need that critical capability,” said Bill Woolf, a retired Air Force officer and now the president and CEO of the Space Force Association, a nonprofit organization that advocates for the Space Force
+“I suspect what’s going to happen is, the Space Force … as they prioritize those critical capabilities they need, they could make some concessions based on how they need that critical capability,” said Bill Woolf, a retired Air Force officer and now president and CEO of the Space Force Association, a nonprofit organization that advocates for the Space Force.

-“That’s going to be the interesting conversation going forward, trying to figure out how do we predict this?”
-Mr. Woolf told the Threat Status weekly podcast on an upcoming episode.
+“That’s going to be the interesting conversation going forward, trying to figure out how do we predict this,” Mr. Woolf told the “Threat Status” weekly podcast.
 “And once we define what that capability is, what are the concessions we’ll make as a service?
-What will the Space Force concede and say, ’Just give us that today because we need that innovation tomorrow.’”
+What will the Space Force concede and say, ‘Just give us that today because we need that innovation tomorrow.’”

 Evaluating the threat